anc5c07/anc5c07-site/_posts/2023-03-05-22ndfranklinmudslide.md

 ## Timeline

-I'm continuing to collect photos and events for this timeline; if you have any to share, send it to me!
+I'm continuing to collect photos and events for this timeline; if you have any to share, send them to me!
 {: .notice--info}

 |time|status|references|